zzet/rbenv/README.md

 - `rbenv_version` - Version of rbenv to install (tag from [rbenv releases page](https://github.com/sstephenson/rbenv/releases) or other valid git object ref)
-- `rbenv.default_ruby` - Which ruby version to be set as global rbenv ruby.
+- `rbenv_default_ruby` - Which ruby version to be set as global rbenv ruby.
 - `rbenv.rubies` - Versions of ruby to install.
 This is an array of hashes.
    E.g. `[ { version: 2.4.2, env: { RUBY_CONFIGURE_OPTS="--enable-shared" } } ]`
 - `rbenv_clean_up ` - Delete all ruby versions not listed above.